MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/FAQ-consolidate-multiple-yammer-networks.md

 **Q: What if I need to move data from the secondary Yammer networks to the primary Yammer network?**

 A: Yammer doesn’t offer this functionality.
 We only offer the option to export all of one network’s data into a zip folder.
-However, there are Microsoft partners that provide this service.
-If you’re interested, please reach out to our support team so that we can put you in touch with our partners.
-To contact support, see Contact support for business products.
-Instructions for exporting data can be found in Export data from Yammer Enterprise and Export data from Yammer Basic.
+Instructions for exporting data can be found in [Export data from Yammer Enterprise](../manage-security-and-compliance/export-yammer-enterprise-data.md).

+There are Microsoft partners that can help you move data.
+If you’re interested, please reach out to your Microsoft Account Team, or [contact a partner](https://products.office.com/en-us/yammer/partners).

 **Q: What happens if a new Yammer network is added after the due date?**